Deep0902/personal-expense-tracker-demo/README.md

 # Click [here](https://deep0902.github.io/personal-expense-tracker-demo/) to view the app

+# Personal Expense Tracker Demo

+A modern web application for managing personal finances, built with React, TypeScript, and Vite.

+## Key Features

+- **User Authentication:** Secure sign up, sign in, and password recovery for both users and admins.
+- **Expense Management:** Add, edit, delete, and categorize expenses.
+Track transaction history with search and filter options.
+- **Dashboards:** User and Admin dashboards with visualizations, analytics, and category-wise breakdowns.
+- **Data Export:** Export your expenses to CSV for external analysis or record-keeping.
+- **Demo & API Integration:** Explore features with demo data or connect to real APIs for persistent storage.
+- **Responsive Design:** Optimized for both mobile and desktop devices, with device dimension detection.
+- **Modern UI/UX:** Smooth scrolling, custom fonts, and animated transitions for an intuitive experience.

+## Technology Stack

+- **React** (with hooks)
+- **TypeScript**
+- **Vite**
+- **Lenis** (for smooth scrolling)
+- **CSS Modules**

+---
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: